-- 10. Refer to FSIS Directive 5100.3, Administrative Enforcement Reporting System, for IPP roles and responsibilities for implementation and documentation of administrative enforcement actions taken by the DO, if any. - B. DMs or designees are to: - 1.
-Direct IPP actions through supervisory channels to review custom exempt establishments, as necessary. - 2.
-Coordinate with EOS reviews based on significant findings of noncompliance, issuance of LOW, NOW, or NOI, or because of an applicable administrative consent agreement or other legal order, agreement, or requirement. - 3.
-Evaluate findings from custom exempt reviews and determine action, if any, including continued verification through future custom exempt reviews, issuance of warning letters for noncompliance, referral to EOS, or other action, by following instructions in FSIS Directive 8010.5.
+B. DMs or designees are to:

+- 1. Direct IPP actions through supervisory channels to review custom exempt establishments, as necessary. - 2.
+Coordinate with EOB reviews based on significant findings of noncompliance, issuance of LOW, NOW, or NOI, or because of an applicable administrative consent agreement or other legal order, agreement, or requirement. - 3.
+Evaluate findings from custom exempt reviews and determine action, if any, including continued verification through future custom exempt reviews, issuance of warning letters for noncompliance, referral to EOB, or other action, by following instructions in FSIS Directive 8010.5.
 The DM may contact the appropriate Federal, State, or local agencies to inform them of any apparent violations or irregularities under their jurisdiction and provide support to such authority, except as provided for in paragraph 5 below. - 4.
-Issue a LOW to the custom exempt operator for noncompliance with custom exempt requirements per the instructions in FSIS Directive 5100.3, Section VIII, B. The LOW should state that the failure to take prompt and appropriate corrective action may result in a recommendation to pursue additional administrative, civil, or criminal sanctions. - 5.
-Refer Administrative Enforcement Report (AER) or other case documentation to OIEA CID or EOS in accordance with FSIS Directive 8010.5, when documentation shows: - a.
+Issue a LOW to the custom exempt operator for noncompliance with custom exempt requirements per the instructions in FSIS Directive 5100.3, Section VIII, B. The LOW should state that the failure to take prompt and appropriate corrective action may result in a recommendation to pursue additional administrative, civil, or criminal sanctions.

+- 5. Refer Administrative Enforcement Report (AER) or other case documentation to OIEA CID or EOB in accordance with FSIS Directive 8010.5, when documentation shows: - a.
 Repeated or serious noncompliance with custom exempt requirements or other violations of the FMIA or PPIA; - b.
 Repeated or serious noncompliance, such as an egregious situation with humane handling; and - c.
 Potential criminal violations, including distribution of adulterated meat, fraud, sale of uninspected meat, and slaughter of animals that were non-ambulatory at the time of delivery to the custom exempt facility.
 OFO personnel are not to conduct investigation into criminal matters. - 6.
-Confirm the OFO District Case Specialist or designee enters the custom exempt review and other case documentation into ANet in accordance with the instructions in FSIS Directive 5100.3.
+Confirm the OFO District Case Specialist enters the custom exempt review and other case documentation into ANet in accordance with the instructions in FSIS Directive 5100.3.

 IX.
-OIEA EOS RESPONSIBILITIES AND ACTIONS
+OIEA EOB RESPONSIBILITIES AND ACTIONS

-The EOS Director or designee is to take one or more of the following actions, as appropriate:

-1. Review the ROI, AER, or other case documentation referred to EOS for criminal, civil, or administrative enforcement action and make a determination on the appropriate action (e.g., take or initiate administrative enforcement action to terminate custom exempt privileges; issue a NOW, a Letter of Information (LOI), or other enforcement correspondence; close case with no action; or take other action) by following instructions in FSIS Directive 8010.5.

-- 2. Take administrative enforcement action, when necessary, to terminate custom exempt eligibility by issuing a "Notice of Ineligibility for Custom Exempt Status" (NOI) to custom exempt operators. - 3.
+- A. The EOB Branch Chief or designee is to take one or more of the following actions, as appropriate: - Review the ROI, AER, or other case documentation referred to EOB for criminal, civil, or administrative enforcement action and make a determination on the appropriate action (e.g., take or initiate administrative enforcement action to terminate custom exempt privileges; issue a NOW, a Letter of Information (LOI), or other enforcement correspondence; close case with no action; or take other action) by following instructions in FSIS Directive 8010.5. - 2.
+Take administrative enforcement action, when necessary, to terminate custom exempt eligibility by issuing a "Notice of Ineligibility for Custom Exempt Status" (NOI) to custom exempt operators. - 3.
 Refer the ROI, AER, or other case documentation to Office of General Counsel for case follow-up (e.g., NOI response, hearing preparation, consent agreement negotiations). - 4.
 Issue "Show Cause" letters (SCL) to provide custom exempt operators the opportunity to present views and information regarding allegations prior to the initiation of administrative proceedings.
-EOS may determine, on a case-by-case basis, that SCLs are not necessary when in the public interest. - NOTE: Only EOS will issue SCLs. - 5.
-Coordinate follow-up surveillance, investigation, or other activities, based on custom exempt findings, compliance history, NOI, settlement agreements, or otherwise as necessary, with the OIEA RD or OFO DM. - 6.
-Take other action, as appropriate, following the methods in FSIS Directive 8010.5.
+EOB may determine, on a case by case basis, that SCLs are not necessary when in the public interest.

+NOTE: Only EOB will issue SCLs.

+- 5. Issue NOW, LOI, or other enforcement correspondence. - 6.
+Close the case documentation with no action or recommend continued custom exempt reviews, surveillance, verification, or other regulatory activities. - 7.
+Coordinate follow-up surveillance, investigation, or other activities, based on custom exempt findings, compliance history, NOI, settlement agreements, or otherwise as necessary, with the OIEA RD or OFO DM.

+8. Take other action, as appropriate, following the methods in FSIS Directive 8010.5.